goat-community/p4b-website/content/en/reports.md

 heading = "What is a report?"
 padding_top = "remove"
 template = "links-block"
-text = "In our reports we answer specific planning questions for you.
+text = "In our reports we use GOAT to answer specific planning questions for you.
 The results are presented in the form of a short report with maps, tables, diagrams and accompanying texts.
 Common planning questions we answer in a report include: What effects does a new cycle bridge have on accessibility?
 How well are the residents of a new residential neighbourhood served with daily needs?
 What effects does a new public transport connection have?
 Which location has the greatest potential for the placement of a new facility?"
 [[blocks]]
 background = "default"
 block = "links"